 Serve over brown rice with Spring Renewal Salad.

 NOTE: You can substitute ginger powder for fresh ginger and garlic powder for fresh.
-Add tofu or drug-free chicken for additional protein.
+Add tofu for additional protein.
 In a hurry?
 Buy frozen stir-fry vegetables to save time.

 Rice and Vegetable Salad